glotzerlab/hoomd-rs/doc/src/examples.md

 ## Building Browser Applications

-If you are having problems building Bevy for desktop and you would still like to compile modified examples, try building the examples for the web.
+If you are having problems building or running the examples on the desktop, try building the examples for the web.

 First install a few additional tools to add web support to your Rust installation:
 ```shell